-You can manipulate all of the switches, and position encoders on the Front-Panel board of 2-channel oscilloscopes.
+You can manipulate all of the switches, and position encoders on the Front-Panel board.
 Several LEDs are used to indicate when the Multipurpose knob is active, when Autorange is active, and when a Save action is in progress.
 For more information on the LEDs, refer to the user manual for your product.